AskBlockchain/axelar-crosschain-gas-abstraction/README.md

    - `_executeWithToken`: Automatically executed on the destination chain by Axelar relayers.
 It processes the incoming message and tokens, converting them into the native gas token for gas payment.

 3. **Assumptions and Simplifications**:
-   - A decentralized exchange (DEX) exists on the destination chain for swapping bridged tokens into the native gas token.
    - Security measures like reentrancy guards and detailed error handling are omitted for simplicity.
    - Pre-funding mechanisms and advanced fee estimation are not included in this minimal example.